Coins for the dead: Ancient practice

 Cemetery visitors began the practice of leaving coins for the dead in ancient Greece and ancient Rome.
 It was believed that when people died, they needed coins to pay Charon to cross the river Styx.
 It was believed that without coins, the dead would not be able to cross, and they would therefore live on the banks of the Styx river for 100 years.
+Greeks were also known to put a coin known as Charon's obol in the mouths of dead people.

 Ancient Egyptians followed the practice of burying people with riches that they might need in the next life.
-Greeks were also known to put a coin known as Charon's obol in the mouths of deceased people.

 Modern practice

 In modern times the practice of leaving coins for the dead has been primarily for the military graves.
-The practice of leaving coins at military personnel grave markers is primarily both American and Canadian tradition.
+The practice of leaving coins at military personnel grave markers is both American and Canadian tradition.
 It is seen as a way to show respect for the person's sacrifice.
-Each denomination of American and Canadian coins signifies the level of relationship the visitor had with the dead.
+Each denomination signifies the level of relationship the visitor had with the dead.